 Let’s face it, as we grow older; loneliness seems to creep in at an alarming rate.
 According to the data provided by the latest National Poll on Healthy Aging, one in three senior adults are lonely.
 And although loneliness is considered to be part and parcel of the aging process, it has shown to have some negative impact on human health.
 Various studies have proved that lonely seniors are more likely to have an increased risk of heart attack, depression, stroke, and early death.

 We are sure that families and caregivers can’t provide seniors with the type of companionship they deserve at all times.
-However, one of the best ways to help senior adults overcome solitude and social isolation and provide a sense of emotional connection and companionship is by getting them a dog.
+However, one of the best ways to help senior adults overcome solitude and social isolation and provide a sense of emotional connection and companionship is by getting them a pet.
 Various studies have shown that the bond between senior adults and pets can bring forth several health benefits.
-This write-up looks at some of the benefits and challenges of owning a dog as a senior citizen.
+This article looks at some of the benefits and challenges of owning a pet as a senior citizen.

 Benefits of Having a Pet as a Senior

 Since having a pet increases physical activity, social interaction, and emotional well-being, it can predispose some health benefits for seniors.
 These include: